 Cost per person: 102B (€13 / $15US)*

-*based on group of 6 people and includes entry fee to park.
+*based on a group of 6 people and includes an entry fee to park.

 Two Day:

-The Vergel tour, combines the canyon and the waterfall.
+The Vergel tour combines the canyon and the waterfall.
 Technically it’s longer than a half day as it takes about 6/7 hours to complete.
-We did this tour in te morning and, on the same day, the caves in the afternoon.
-Although it is doable, we felt under pressure making it back to the office for the second tour.
+We did this tour in the morning and, on the same day, the caves in the afternoon.
+Although it was doable, we felt under pressure to make it back to the office for the second tour.
 That’s why we’re recommending that you do this tour in the morning and instead dedicate the whole day to it.

 Cost per person: 16B (€2 / $2.50)*

-*based on group of 6 people, entry fee to park still valid within your 4-day ticket.
+*Based on a group of 6 people, the entry fee to the park is still valid within your 4-day ticket.

 There are other circuits available if you want to do a third day but they mostly revolve around hiking and compared to the others, we didn’t hear anything amazing about them.
 So to quote every politician (ever!) we have, “no comment”.